Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Experiments

 \subsection{Quantitative Results}

-\textbf{Sign Spotting:} We evaluate our spotter on the MeineDGS dataset providing the per-instance and per-class accuracy scores.
+\textbf{Sign Language Recognition:} We evaluate our I3D model on the MeineDGS dataset providing the per-instance and per-class accuracy scores.
 We first fine-tuned I3D pretrained on Kinetics \cite{carreira2017quo} and obtained 53.24\% and 40.70\%, respectively.
 It has been shown that pretraining on larger sign recognition datasets improves sign performance \cite{albanie2020bsl, vazquez2021isolated}.
 Therefore, we first fine-tuned the I3D model on the large-scale BOBSL (BBC-Oxford British Sign Language) dataset \cite{albanie2021bbc}.
 Then we fine-tuned an I3D model pretrained on Kinetics + BOBSL for finetuning on the MeineDGS.
 We observe ~1.5\% performance increase with the usage of sign language data in weight initialization.
 Our results are provided in Table \ref{table:recognition}.

-\textbf{SLT:} We evaluate our entire SLT approach on the MeineDGS-V test split and our DGS-20 videos.
+\textbf{Sign Language Translation:} We evaluate our entire SLT approach, Spotter+GPT, on the MeineDGS-V test split and our DGS-20 videos.
 The quantitative results are provided in Table \ref{tab:meinedgs} and Table \ref{tab:demo}, respectively.

 We empirically evaluate the Spotter's performance using varying probability thresholds.
 The threshold of 0.7 for the probability associated with each gloss prediction yielded the best results.

 It is worth mentioning that DGS-20 videos result in higher performance than MeineDGS.
-The possible reason is that the sentences in DGS-20 are created with a limited vocabulary which enables GPT to generate more consistent sentences.
+As this dataset contains a limited and controlled vocabulary, GPT achieves significantly higher scores in both BLEU and BLEURT metrics, demonstrating its effectiveness in low-resource but constrained setups.

 \textbf{Evaluation of each component.} To evaluate the performance of our components independently we conduct two different types of experiments.
-First, to evaluate the performance of our Spotter, we replace its results with the ground truth gloss annotations.
+First, to evaluate the performance of our spotter, we replace its results with the ground truth gloss annotations.
 Although the MeineDGS-V test split has 4,620 glosses, our spotter is only able to recognize 2,301 glosses.
-To make a fair comparison, we excluded gloss annotations that do not belong to our Spotter's vocabulary and called this experiment Sub-GT+GPT.
-As expected, these scores surpass the results obtained with the spotter.
+To make a fair comparison, we excluded gloss annotations that do not belong to our Spotter's vocabulary and we refer to this filtered reference set as Sub-GT.
+Specifically, Sub-GT is derived from the full ground truth annotations in the MeineDGS-V, but only includes glosses that exist in our predefined vocabulary.
+We refer to our full pipeline using this subset as Sub-GT+GPT.
+As expected, these scores surpass the results obtained with the spotter (BLEURT: 29.72 vs. 21.62).